 Health practitioners and their employers, as well as education providers, also have mandatory reporting responsibilities under the National Law.

-The National Law requires registered health practitioners and employers of registered health practitioners, to advise AHPRA or a National Board if they have formed a reasonable belief that a health practitioner has behaved in a way that constitutes notifiable conduct in relation to the practice of their profession.
+Education providers, registered health practitioners and their employers must tell us if they have formed a reasonable belief that a registered health practitioner has behaved in a way that constitutes notifiable conduct.

 Notifiable conduct by registered health practitioners is defined as: